Trodek/CutScene-Manager-Research/README.md

 - name: the name of the element.
 - active: define if the element is active when scene starts.
 - path: the path of the file cotining element data (can be an image path, xml, music...)

+The camera is an element that don't need to be created.
+The camera already exist and actions can be applied to it.

 **_Creating a Map_**